Skip to content

 The longer the interval the less responsive moving average is at picking up trend changes but also less likely to signal false trend change because of a short-term data blip.

-What variations exist and why?
+What moving averages variations exist and why?

 The simple moving average (SMA), otherwise known as arithmetic moving average, is the most commonly used type of moving average.